Long Long Time Ago: Critical reception

 The New Paper gave it a 4/5 rating, calling it a "tender, fitting paean to our hardworking pioneer generation" and finding that compared to his previous movies, "there is no over-sentimentality in this one". inSing also gave it 4/5, praising how the performances of the film's veteran actors, Aileen Tan and Mark Lee, "keep the viewer engrossed, as well as help to lift the heavily plotted and sometimes meandering film".
 F*** magazine gave the film 3.5/5, surprised to find "a solid, well-assembled film in its own right, with a swashbuckling cast at the top of its game that shows up the Ah Boys...for the acting lightweights that they are".

 SINdie noted how although "the inevitable family melodrama in Neo’s films may be [sic] tedious, but that doesn’t dissipate the warmth that drives this project... there is the sense that the people behind Long Long Time Ago are more than collaborators, but rather a collaborative community akin to a family".
 Whang Yee-Ling of 8 Days awarded it 3.5/5, praising the "strongly played" performances of Aileen Tan, Mark Lee and Wang Lei and calling the film "equal parts heartfelt and calculating in manipulating our lump-in-the-throat nostalgia.
 It's a winner, the Hokkien dialect especially a treat".

 Box office

 Long Long Time Ago was released on 4 February 2016 during the Chinese New Year.
 It topped the local box office in Singapore, grossing $1.65 million in six days, beating films like The Monkey King 2 and The Mermaid.
 The film managed to gross over $4.13 million at the Singapore box office.
 Its sequel, Long Long Time Ago 2 was released two month later on 31 March 2016, and grossed over $3.02 million.
 The total local box office of two films is over $7.1 million.

 Sequel

-The back-to-back second part of the film, Long Long Time Ago 2, was released on 31 March 2016.
-The third film, The Diam Diam Era, is released on 26 November 2020.
-A fourth and final film, The Diam Diam Era Two, is scheduled to be released in February 2021.
+The second part of the film, Long Long Time Ago 2, was released on 31 March 2016.
+After this film and its sequel film, Director Jack Neo and producers have planned for four instalments for this film series, but production of parts 3 and 4 depends on the box office results of the first two films.
+Neo states he still has many more stories from 1978 to 2016 to explore.
+And after he explored, he eventually made parts 3 and 4 known as The Diam Diam Era and The Diam Diam Era Two.